billneff79/standup-slack-bot/documentation/installation.md

 Name         | Description
 ------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 SLACK_TOKEN  | Slack API token, generated when you created the bot integration on Slack.
 This value is required.
+CLIENT_SIGNING_SECRET | Signing Secret from Basic Information page of your App in Slack.
+This value is required.
 DATABASE_URL | The Postgres connection URL for your standup-bot database.
 Defaults to `postgres://localhost/standup`.
 The specified database must already exist, but it can be empty.
 PORT         | The port for the built-in webserver to run on.
 This server hosts the bot's API and documentation.
 If omitted, the built-in webserver will not run.
 If you don't want the webserver, just leave `PORT` out.
 TIMEZONE     | The timezone for the bot to use, or defaults to `America/New_York`.
 Timezone names must be [supported by moment-timezone](http://momentjs.com/timezone/docs/#/data-loading/getting-zone-names/).